Letters of Reference

 School Reference Requirements

 Enter up to four (4) evaluator names on your PharmCAS application.
 Evaluators can submit electronic letters of reference (eLORs) ONLY to PharmCAS.
-Review the School Pages to learn the number and types of evaluators required and not accepted by each institution..
-PharmCAS will NOT determine if you have met the reference requirements for a particular pharmacy school.
+Review the School Directory to learn the number and types of evaluators required and not accepted by each degree program.
+PharmCAS will NOT determine if you have met the reference requirements for a particular Pharm.D. program.

 Your references must submit their letters of reference through our online electronic letters of reference system.
 Alert your evaluator to watch for an automated email from PharmCAS with the subject “PharmCAS Reference Request” from email@example.com .
 PharmCAS will send you an e-mail confirmation when the request is sent to your evaluator’s e-mail address.

 Do not send paper letters of reference to PharmCAS.
-Beginning in the 2013-2014 application cycle, all references must be submitted using the electronic reference system.
+All references must be submitted using the electronic reference system.
 If your references have any questions at all about using our system, please don’t hesitate to give them the contact information for PharmCAS Customer Service.
 We would be more than happy to help them with any technical questions they have!

 Committee and Composite Letters